provena/provena/docs/faq.md

 ## How do I log a fault?

-In all of Provena IS web pages there is a button on the right side of the page; "Contact Us".
+In all of Provena web pages there is a button on the right side of the page; "Contact Us".
 Pressing this button will show a structured form you can fill out to report an issue to the development team.
 Please include as much pertinent information as you can to help us quickly identify and resolve the issue.
 We will contact you via the email provided as the status of the issue changes.

 ## Can I upload data on behalf of someone, as I'm not the owner of the data?

-In some cases, it might be useful to republish a dataset in the Provena IS for various reasons, e.g. automation, and long term storage of important data.
+In some cases, it might be useful to republish a dataset in the Provena for various reasons, e.g. automation, and long term storage of important data.
 For this reason, users can upload other people's data as long as they have permission or rights to republish that data.
 It may be useful to add this information to the dataset (e.g. written permission in an email attachment file, or description of details in the README file).

 ## My computer crashed while uploading the data - how do I see what was loaded?